builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

     }
 ```

 In the unit test above I left out setting up the mocks for clarity sake.
 As you can see, there is a lot of code in this unit test already, and more is still needed.
 Our tests should be just as clean and concise as our executing code is.
-When you are injecting a large number of dependencies into a class, you are taking on the task of large and complicated tests that may become cumbersome and hard to maintain in the future.
+When you are injecting a large number of dependencies into a class, you are taking on the burden of large and complicated tests that may become cumbersome and hard to maintain in the future.
 By keeping the dependencies in your class to the lowest number possible, you allow for easy testing.

 ---

 ---
 Food For Thought :apple:

 There is no "hard" number of dependencies that a class should have.
 My personal maximum is four.
-If you go over that, look for ways to refactoring your class.
+If you go over that, look for ways to refactor your class.
 This is typically a good area where a Chain of Responsibility may come in handy.

 ---